-Well if one or their options is to replace them, then the other option would be not to replace them.
+Well if one of their options is to replace them, then the other option would be not to replace them.

-The British Army say that security in the area still needs to be maintained which Mr Campbell believes is a euphemism for mobile patrols.
+The British Army say that security in the area still needs to be maintained which Kevin Campbell believes is a euphemism for mobile patrols.

 Ultimately the checkpoint never reopened and another smaller checkpoint was built a few miles to the west to the cost of £7 million.
 This new checkpoint was permanently removed in 1998 following the Good Friday Agreement.

 An RTÉ News report broadcast 10 June 1992.
 The reporter is Michael Fisher.